Electronic Applications for Vary DPS (Designated Premise Supervisor) now accepted. Follow the link here (more details below)

 - Change of Designated Premise Supervisor Application Form click here for the paper form

 You can apply on-line for Change of DPS now.
 Click here for the DPS Consent Form complete and save it locally.
 Click here for GOV.UK website where you can complete the electronic form and pay by credit card.

 - Premise Provisional Statement click here to apply

-This certificate will provide authorisation for qualifying clubs to use their premises for qualifying club activities.
+A Club Premise Certificate will provide authorisation for qualifying clubs to use their premises for qualifying club activities.